Last updated: June 12, 2018

 What is talc?

-Prevent diaper rashes with our free, non-toxic, powder-free way:
+Here’s how to prevent diaper rashes the non-toxic, powder-free way:

 - When you remove the dirty diaper, it’s best to have an absorbent layer underneath, just in case (we love these super-absorbent prefolds).
-We also always put the clean diaper directly underneath.
+Also, put the clean diaper directly underneath.

 - Enjoy this time with your little one.
 This is a chance for you to connect.